ciarahigham/AMPAS_LiCl/README.md

 <sup>2</sup> AirSentry Limited, Hermes House, Fire Fly Avenue, Swindon, SN2 2GA, United Kingdom.

-<sup>*</sup> Corresponding email: ciara.higham@hotmail.co.uk
+<sup>*</sup> Corresponding email: ciara.higham@sheffield.ac.uk

-Supporting code and data for "Spatiotemporal Characterisation of Aerosol Deposition under Controlled Ventilation: Performance Evaluation of the AMPAS Device".
+Supporting code and data for "Evaluation of a time-resolved method for aerosol deposition using the AMPAS device and a LiCl tracer".

 doi: